dgraph-io/dgraph/wiki/content/mutations/delete.md

 ```

 If the node `S` in the delete pattern `S * *` has only a few predicates with a
-type defined by `dgraph.type`, then only those typed predicates are deleted.
-If
+type defined by `dgraph.type`, then only those triples with typed predicates are
-a node has predicates left that are not deleted, the node itself will still
+deleted.
+A node that contains untyped predicates will still exist after a
-exist after the delete mutation executes.
+`S * *` delete mutation.

 {{% notice "note" %}} The patterns `* P O` and `* * O` are not supported because
 it's inefficient to store and find all the incoming edges. {{% /notice %}}